Share this post:

 His personal collection of extraordinary firearms has followed him throughout his life while remaining in excellent condition, a testament to the attention he placed on every single item while under his care.

-This December, do not miss this chance to own some of Tom Selleck’s personally owned firearms.
+Do not miss this chance to own some of Tom Selleck’s personally owned firearms.
 We’ll say it again for the people in the back… WE HAVE TOM SELLECK’S GUNS!
 A massive thank you goes out to Mr. Selleck for his continued support of the Second Amendment and his continued business with Rock Island Auction Company.

 Please login to post a comment.